fabric-testbed/OrchestratorClient/docs/SlicesApi.md

 Create slice

-Request to create slice as described in the request.
+Request to create_slices slice as described in the request.
 Request would be a graph ML describing the requested resources.
 Resources may be requested to be created now or in future.
 On success, one or more slivers are allocated, containing resources satisfying the request, and assigned to the given slice.
 This API returns list and description of the resources reserved for the slice in the form of Graph ML.
 Orchestrator would also trigger provisioning of these resources asynchronously on the appropriate sites either now or in the future as requested.
 Experimenter can invoke get slice API to get the latest state of the requested resources.

 ### Example
 ```python